Lee Hendrie

 Lee Andrew Hendrie (born 18 May 1977) is an English former professional footballer and pundit for Sky Sports.

 As a player, he was a midfielder who notably played in the Premier League for Aston Villa where he spent fourteen years.
-He also played for the England U21s and earned one full cap for England in 1998.
+He also played for the England U21 and England B sides, and earned one full cap for England in 1998.
 He has also played in Football League for Stoke City, Sheffield United, Leicester City, Derby County, Brighton & Hove Albion and Bradford City.